sonukryadav/react-native/w1/1.introduction/lecture.md

 Most of the times due to this limited customisation developers use Pressable or TouchableOpacity to create button.
 We will discuss this in later sessions.

-## Task for the day

-- Create a Counter App
-- Use different button colors different platforms using platform module
-- The counter and two buttons, all three should be with in a card.
-Try to apply shadow to the card.